-It has long been known that Drop-Tail queue management can result in pathological packet dropping patterns, particularly in simple simulation scenarios with long-lived connections, one-way traffic, and fixed packet sizes [11].
-A more relevant issue for actual traffic is that in environments with small-scale statistical multiplexing, Drop-Tail queue management can result in global synchronization among multiple TCP connections, with underutilization of the congested link resulting from several connections halving their congestion window at the same time [18].
-There is a tradeoff between high throughput and low delay with any queue management, whether it is Active Queue Management such as RED (Random Early Detection) or simple queue management such as Drop-Tail.
-However, as experimental studies have confirmed, with higher levels of statistical multiplexing and the heterogeneity of session start times, round-trip times, transfer sizes, and packet sizes typical of the current Internet, Drop-Tail queue management is quite capable of delivering high link utilization and low overall response times [9].
+It has long been known that Drop-Tail queue management can result in pathological packet-dropping patterns, particularly in simple simulation scenarios with long-lived connections, one-way traffic, and fixed packet sizes; this is discussed in detail in [7].
+A more relevant issue for actual networks is that with small-scale statistical multiplexing, Drop-Tail queue management can result in global synchronization among multiple TCP connections, with underutilization of the congested link resulting from several connections halving their congestion window at the same time.
+This global synchronization is less likely to be a problem with largescale statistical multiplexing.

+However, there is a fundamental tradeoff between high throughput and low delay with any queue management, whether it is Active Queue Management such as RED (Random Early Detection) [8] or simple queue management such as Drop-Tail.
+Maintaining a low average delay with Drop-Tail queue management means that the queue will have little capacity to accommodate transient bursts, and can result in an unnecessarily-high packet drop rate.
+At the same time, Drop-Tail queue management is perfectly capable of delivering acceptable performance in many circumstances.
+For example, experimental studies such as [5] have confirmed that with higher levels of statistical multiplexing and the heterogeneity of session start times, round-trip times, transfer sizes, and packet sizes typical of the current Internet, Drop-Tail queue management is quite capable of delivering both high link utilization and low overall response times for web traffic.

-The main motivation for Active Queue Management is to control the average queueing delay while at the same time allowing transient fluctuations in the queue size [12].
-For environments where low per-packet delay and high aggregate throughput are both important performance metrics, active queue management can allow a queue to be tuned for low average per-packet delay while reducing the penalty in lost throughput that might be necessary with Drop-Tail queue management with the same average queueing delay.
-However, for environments where the same worst-case bound on queueing delay is desired, the lower average queue size maintained by Active Queue Management can come at the cost of a higher packet drop rate.
+The main motivation for Active Queue Management is to control the average queueing delay while at the same time preventing transient fluctuations in the queue size from causing unnecessary packet drops.
+For environments where low per-packet delay and high aggregate throughput are both important performance metrics, active queue management can allow a queue to be tuned for low average per-packet delay while reducing the penalty in unnecessary packet drops that might be necessary with Drop-Tail queue management with the same average queueing delay.
+However, for environments with the same worst-case queueing delay for Drop-Tail as for Active Queue Management, the lower average queue size maintained by Active Queue Management can sometimes come at the cost of a higher packet drop rate.

 In environments with highly bursty packet arrivals (as would be encouraged by a scenario with ACK compression and ACK losses on the return path), Drop-Tail queue management can result in an unnecessarily large number of packet drops, as compared to Active Queue Management, particularly with similar average queueing delays.
-Assuming full link utilization, a higher packet drop rate have two consequences, wasted bandwidth to the point of loss, and a higher variance in transfer times for the individual flows.
+Even if there is full link utilization, a higher packet drop rate can have two consequences, wasted bandwidth on congested links before the point of loss, and a higher variance in transfer times for the individual flows.

-Unnecessary packet losses result in wasted bandwidth to the point of loss only with multiple congested links, where other traffic could have made more effective use of the available bandwidth upstream of the point of congestion.
+One might ask if unnecessary packet drops really matter, if full link utilization can be maintained.
+Unnecessary packet losses result in wasted bandwidth to the point of loss only if there are multiple congested links, where other traffic could have made more effective use of the available bandwidth upstream of the point of congestion.
 Paths with multiple congested links might seem unlikely, given the lack of congestion reported within many backbone networks.
 However, even with uncongested backbone networks, a path with a congested link to the home, a congested link at an Internet exchange point, and a congested transoceanic link would still be characterized by multiple congested links.